broadway/broadway/examples/event-sourced-multiple-dyanmic-child-entities/README.md

 Running Tests
 -------------

-The PHPUnit tests can be run by changing to the directory of the tests and running:
+The PHPUnit tests can be run by changing to this directory and running:

 ```bash
 $ phpunit .